BoltzExchange/boltz-backend/docs/api-v2.md

 ## WebSocket

-The endpoints are available at:
+The mainnet endpoint is available at: `wss://api.boltz.exchange/v2/ws`

-* Testnet: `wss://api.testnet.boltz.exchange/v2/ws`
-* Mainnet: `wss://api.boltz.exchange/v2/ws`

 ### Swap Updates